yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 <a name="understanding-optical-flow"></a>
 ## 1. Understanding Optical Flow
 Optical flow is a method used to analyze the **apparent** motion of objects in a sequence of images or video.
-It is of paramount importance that we put emphasis on the work "apparent" as we are not analyzing the direct physical motion characteristics of an object itself.
+It is of paramount importance that we put emphasis on the word "apparent" as we are not analyzing the direct physical motion characteristics of an object itself.

-The concept of "apparent motion" can be traced back in ```Gestalt phychology``` which explores how humans **perceive** and **interpret** ```visual stimuli```.
+The concept of "apparent motion" can be traced back to ```Gestalt psychology``` which explores how humans **perceive** and **interpret** ```visual stimuli```.
 It emphasizes that ```the whole is different from the sum of its parts``` and focuses on the organization and grouping of visual elements to form meaningful perceptual experiences.

 <div align="center">
   <img src= "https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/2f18facc-c9b4-48d1-9215-b442da3cc411" width="400" height="500"/>